Applied Part 0. AgentClinic-production Laboratory

 bash book2/examples/smoke_all.sh

-Working Directory for Completion
+Working directory for assessment

-Create the future package directory:
+Create the directory for the future package:

 mkdir -p capstone